yznd42/yznd42.github.io/index.md

 ## About Me

-Yang is a Teaching Assistant Professor at the School of Information Sciences at the University of Illinois Urbana-Champaign (UIUC), where he is also a faculty affiliate of the Illinois Informatics Institute, the Center for Health Informatics, and the Social Sensing & Intelligence Lab at UIUC.
-Previously, he was a Postdoctoral Research Associate at UIUC and a W. J. Cody Research Associate at Argonne National Laboratory.
-Yang received his Ph.D. in Computer Science and Engineering from the University of Notre Dame, an M.S. in Data Science from Indiana University Bloomington, and a B.S. in Software Engineering from Wuhan University.
+  Yang is a Teaching Assistant Professor at the
+  <a href="https://ischool.illinois.edu/" target="_blank">School of Information Sciences</a> at the
+  <a href="https://illinois.edu/" target="_blank">University of Illinois Urbana-Champaign (UIUC)</a>,
+  where he is also a faculty affiliate of the
+  <a href="https://informatics.illinois.edu/" target="_blank">Illinois Informatics Institute</a>,
+  the <a href="https://healthinformatics.illinois.edu/" target="_blank">Center for Health Informatics</a>,
+  and the <a href="https://socialsensing.github.io/" target="_blank">Social Sensing & Intelligence Lab</a> at UIUC.
+  Previously, he was a Postdoctoral Research Associate at UIUC and a
+  <a href="https://www.anl.gov/" target="_blank">W. J. Cody Research Associate at Argonne National Laboratory</a>.
+  Yang received his Ph.D. in Computer Science and Engineering from the
+  <a href="https://www.nd.edu/" target="_blank">University of Notre Dame</a>,
+  an M.S. in Data Science from
+  <a href="https://www.indiana.edu/" target="_blank">Indiana University Bloomington</a>,
+  and a B.S. in Software Engineering from
+  <a href="https://en.whu.edu.cn/" target="_blank">Wuhan University</a>.

 ## Collaboration and Recruiting